 A reader sent me the link for a new software protection package called Software Passport (here).
 This is from The Silicons Realms, the makers of Armadillo for Windows.
-Since I’m as curious as cats, I started giving a quick look on it, to see if it has any interesting things related to anti-debugging and anti-disassembly.
+Since I’m as curious as a cat, I started giving a quick look on it, to see if it has any interesting things related to anti-debugging and anti-disassembly.

-The good news is that there are some new tricks that I haven’t seen before, for example, gdb can’t trace the initial loader.
+The good news is that there are some new tricks that I haven’t seen before, for example, GDB can’t trace the initial loader.
 I haven’t explored this yet so I don’t know how it’s being done.
 When I approach a target, I prefer to understand the general pattern of things instead going immediatly to understand every single obstacle that appears.

 The bad news is that the packed/encrypted/whatever binary is easy to dump and recover, allowing to disassemble and poking at the real binary.
 I was interested in finding the registration routine (I’m playing with the protector itself) but it’s not so straightforward.
-Anyway, the following screenshot shows that’s easy to dump the binary and modify stuff.
-It’s still too early and too much left to explore but I have a feeling that this protection needs more work 😉
+Anyway, the following screenshot shows that’s easy to dump the binary and modify things.
+It’s still too early and too much left to explore but I have a feeling that this protection needs more work 😉.